Need Substance Abuse Help?

 A: There are many forms of drug addiction.
-These include abusing illegal drugs (street drugs) and prescription drugs.
-Some signs of drug addiction and abuse are: Using other people’s prescription medication, taking a certain drug when it’s no longer required, not remembering situations, memory loss, and often serious health consequences.
+These include abusing illegal drugs (street drugs) and/or prescription drugs.
+Some signs of drug addiction and abuse are: using other people’s prescription medication, taking a certain drug when it’s no longer required, not remembering situations, memory loss, and often serious health consequences.
 The good news is, drug addiction is a treatable disease.
 Get the help you need now to start the recovery process and breakaway from chemical dependency.

 How long does treatment take?

-Do you have a list of rehabilitation
+Do you have a list of treatment

 facilities I can look at?